Check out our programme presentation for an overview of the curriculum and information on course content and study schedule.

 Learning Outcomes:

-Students will be able to master an industry focused project that starts with a complex re-al-world problem in HCI and ends up with an economically feasible solution.
-They are able to manage and organize an industrial project.
-They are able to document and pre-sent the project according to professional standards.
+Students will be able to master a project that starts with a complex real-world problem in HCI and ends up with a feasible solution for the given problem.
+Students will be able to manage and organize an industrial project.
+They will be able to identify requirements and needs from their industry partner.
+They will reflect on, discuss and implement the suggestions from industry in a meaningful way.
+The students will apply their practical prototyping skills and work iteratively on developing the best solution.
+They will know how to document and present the project according to professional standards.

 Superior module: